 Dr. Roberts has published over 200 journal articles and book chapters revolving around the application of psychology to understanding and influencing children's physical and mental health.
 He frequently co-authors with students and graduates.

-He has authored or co-edited over 20 books, including Handbook of Pediatric Psychology (4th edition); Handbook of Clinical Child Psychology; Specialty Competencies in Clinical Child and Adolescent Psychology; Handbook of Research Methods in Clinical Psychology; Handbook of Mental Health Services for Children, Adolescents, and Families; Handbook of Evidence-Based Treatments for Children and Adolescents; Prevention of Problems in Childhood; and Helping Children Cope with Disasters and Terrorism.
-The latest book, Clinical Practice of Pediatric Psychology: Cases and Service Delivery, was published in 2014.
+He has authored or co-edited over 20 books, including Handbook of Pediatric Psychology (now in 5th edition; 2017); Handbook of Clinical Child Psychology; Specialty Competencies in Clinical Child and Adolescent Psychology; Handbook of Research Methods in Clinical Psychology; Handbook of Mental Health Services for Children, Adolescents, and Families; Handbook of Evidence-Based Treatments for Children and Adolescents; Prevention of Problems in Childhood; and Helping Children Cope with Disasters and Terrorism.
+Clinical Practice of Pediatric Psychology: Cases and Service Delivery, was published in 2014.

 Ph.D., Clinical Psychology with Honors, Purdue University